 This is a very important question that is asked by the consumer because the cost is so high for Type 2 diabetic medication.
 When the cost for a monthly supply of Farxiga is close to $700 without insurance, patients will need to discover what they can use to save money.

-1. Patient Assistance Programs
+1. Medication Assistance Programs

-Pharmaceutical companies are usually the sponsors of patient assistance programs.
+Pharmaceutical companies are usually the sponsors of medication assistance programs.
 Nonprofit organizations and state programs are also accessible.
 Prescription medication can be provided free or at minimal cost to those who do not have health insurance or are underinsured.

 Because benefits and requirements vary from program to program, the benefits you receive can vary greatly.
 Various programs can define and set their eligibility requirements, so there is no standard enrollment process.